ozanyildiz/ozanyildiz.github.io/_posts/2015-03-28-lisp-smile-on-faces.md

 I re-ran the program and it worked.
 Then I realized that I have the same weird smile on my face like the other two guys have.
 The code I wrote was not too complex (I know, I know it's not complete, either.
-I doesn't work on negative indices).
+It doesn't work on negative indices).
 So, why do I feel like I achieved something?
 I guess it's because even if I was a rookie, I wrote a built-in kind of function.
 That was a different kind of experience for somebody who has only imperative language background.